Our developmental cognitive neuroscience program offers two things many competing programs do not:

 The goal of the DCN program is to produce both basic and clinical scientists who are well prepared to make contributions to the rapidly expanding field of human neuroscience.

 The DCN program is an interdisciplinary specialization available to graduate students in all areas of our department.
 The DCN core faculty also spans these three areas.
 Adjunct faculty includes researchers and clinical scientists at both the University of Colorado Boulder and the University of Colorado Denver- Anschutz Medical Campus.

 Both core and adjunct faculty share a focus on human neuroscience.

 Besides development, and the reciprocal relation between studies of normal and abnormal behavior, other key themes of the DCN program are stress and health, and cognition-emotion relations.

-Jan Keenan (not taking students)
+Jan Keenan (not taking students for Fall)

-Danny McIntosh (not taking students)
+Danny McIntosh (not taking students for Fall)

 Bruce Pennington (not taking students because of retirement)

-George Potts (not taking students)
+George Potts (not taking students for Fall)

-Rob Roberts (not taking students)
+Rob Roberts (not taking students for Fall)